-This programme is part of a series of radio roundtables aiming at enhancing women’s access to the formal justice system and prevent violence against women, as well as providing a platform for Afghans, particularly young women, to discuss how violence against women can be eradicated and enable women to exercise their fundamental rights.
+This programme is part of a series of radio roundtables aiming at enhancing women’s access to the formal justice system and prevent violence against women, as well as providing a platform for Afghans, particularly young women, including those with disabilities, to discuss how violence against women can be eradicated and enable women to exercise their fundamental rights.

 The radio series is being extended to other provinces including Logar, Kapisa, Parwan and Panjshir of the central region in the coming weeks, engaging legal and judicial organizations, women department, human rights defenders.

 UNAMA works with various institutions and individuals, including community leaders, youth groups, women and local media stations to create platforms – using radio, social media and television – for Afghans to engage in dialogue on pressing issues affecting their communities.